Snowberry (Xue Rui)

 Botanical Name: Western – Symphoricarpos albus laevigatus.
 Eastern – S. sinensis.

-Do not confuse with creeping snowberry (Symphoricarpos mollis).
+Do not confuse snowberry (Symphoricarpos albus laevigatus), with creeping snowberry (S. mollis aka Gaultheria hispidula).
 Snowberry has long been used by Native Americans who have used the plant medicinally to treat external skin conditions, burns, injuries, and rashes, and internally, to treat stomach and menstrual disorders.
-Internally it needs to be used with caution as it contains compounds that can be toxic if taken in high doses or too much is eaten raw.
-A decoction of snowberry has been used to fight fevers, colds, tuberculosis, and promote urination.
+Internally it needs to be used with caution as it contains compounds that can be toxic if taken in high doses or if too much is eaten raw.
+A decoction of snowberry has been used to fight fevers, colds, and tuberculosis, and to promote urination.

-Below is an overview of Snowberry (Xue Rui), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Snowberry (Xue Rui).
+Below is an overview of snowberry, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of snowberry.

 Western Name: Snowberry